 We were interested in Gorbals Riverside because it was part of the regeneration programme that took place in Glasgow.
 This involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
 These activities provided an opportunity to find out from local residents if and how their health and lives changed as a result of investment in their homes and neighbourhood.

-We are carrying out a number of resident surveys over our ten year study.
-These consist of interviews conducted face-to-face at people’s homes and include a whole range of questions about how people feel about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.
+We carried out a number of resident surveys over our 14 year study.
+These consisted of interviews conducted face-to-face in people’s homes and included a whole range of questions about how people felt about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.

-If you've been involved in one of our surveys you can find additional information about your participation here.
+If you were involved in one of our surveys you can find additional information about your participation here.

-- In 2011, 81% of residents were satisfied or very satisfied with the overall condition of their home.
-This had improved from 70% in 2006.
+- In 2015, 85% of residents were satisfied or very satisfied with their home.
+This had increased from 80% in 2006.

 - 75% of participants felt part of their community in 2011.
 This was similar to the rate in 2008, when this question was first asked.

-- In terms of empowerment, 73% of participants in 2011 felt that on their own, or with others, they could influence decisions affecting their local area.
-This had increased from 64% in 2006.
+- In terms of empowerment, 56% of participants in 2011 felt that on their own, or with others, they could influence decisions affecting their local area.
+This had increased from 36% in 2006.

 Over the 14 years of the study we widely shared and discussed the findings from the community surveys with various service providers across Glasgow to encourage them to consider the findings when planning and prioritising services and amenities.
 They were used by a wide range of stakeholders including local communities, housing and regeneration organisations and local and national government.

 We also regularly summarised and shared the area findings with the communities involved through our community newsletters.
 The last newsletter for this area can be accessed below.